Lyman-alpha

-The Lyman-alpha line, typically denoted by Ly-α, is a spectral line of hydrogen (or, more generally, of any one-electron atom) in the Lyman series.
-It is emitted when the atomic electron transitions from an n = 2 orbital to the ground state (n = 1), where n is the principal quantum number.
+Lyman-alpha, typically denoted by Ly-α or Lyα, is a spectral line of hydrogen (or, more generally, of any one-electron atom) in the Lyman series.
+A photon is emitted when the atomic electron transitions from an n = 2 orbital to the ground state (n = 1), where n is the principal quantum number.
 In hydrogen, its wavelength of 1215.67 angstroms (121.567 nm or 1.21567e-7 m), corresponding to a frequency of about 2.47e15 Hz, places Lyman-alpha in the ultraviolet (UV) part of the electromagnetic spectrum.
 More specifically, Ly-α lies in vacuum UV (VUV), characterized by a strong absorption in the air.

 Fine structure

 Because of the spin–orbit interaction, the Lyman-alpha line splits into a fine-structure doublet with the wavelengths of 1215.668 and 1215.674 angstroms.
 These components are called Ly-α3/2 and Ly-α1/2, respectively.

 The eigenstates of the perturbed Hamiltonian are labeled by the total angular momentum j of the electron, not just the orbital angular momentum l.
 In the n = 2, l = 1 orbital, there are two possible states, with j = 1/2 and j = 3/2, resulting in a spectral doublet.
 The j = 3/2 state has a higher energy and so is energetically farther from the n = 1 state to which it is transitioning.
 Thus, the j = 3/2 state is associated with the more energetic (having a shorter wavelength) spectral line in the doublet.